UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 <exercise id="3" title="Importing a Package Function">

-How would you import just the square root function `sqrt` from the `numpy` package?
+How would you import the square root function `sqrt` from the `numpy` package?

 <choice id="1" >